goethe-tcs/tcs.uni-frankfurt.de/content/projects/_index.md

 ### Prerequisites

 - You must have **successfully completed most coursework**, including a [course on scientific writing](https://www.starkerstart.uni-frankfurt.de/100074566/).
-- If you want to write a Master's thesis, you must have attended at least two advanced courses and/or seminars in theory.
+- If you want to write a Master's thesis, you must have attended at least two advanced courses and/or seminars in discrete mathematics or theoretical computer science.
 - Specific topics may have additional prerequisites.

 ### Topics

-We offer coding projects as well as theory projects.
+The TCS group offers a variety of theory projects and coding projects.
 Please come back here on **August 22, 2022**, we will announce available thesis topics then.
-[This page](/projects/flavors) can give you a general flavor of possible topics and describes the supervision process in more detail.
+[This page](/projects/flavors) can give you a general flavor of possible topics.

-### Supervision process
+### Project process

-We offer a streamlined [supervision process](/projects/supervision).
+We offer a streamlined [project process](/projects/process).
 It is a must-read if you are about to start your project in the TCS group.

 ### How to apply?